-Even though Polish supermarkets carry produce from all over the globe, it seems to me that Poles tend to eat what’s in season locally, at least to a greater extent than we do here in the US.
+Even though Polish supermarkets carry produce from all over the globe, Poles tend to eat what’s in season locally, at least to a greater extent than we do here in the States.

 Mizeria is the Polish word for misery.
-The taste is wonderful, but it was said to make Queen Bona Sforza, an Italian princess who married Polish King Sigismund I in the 16th century homesick for Italy.
+The taste is wonderful, but the dish was said to have made Queen Bona Sforza, an Italian princess who married Polish King Sigismund I in the 16th century homesick for Italy.

 The queen is credited with bringing a great variety of vegetables to Poland.
 The popularity of her Italian imports soon spread beyond the confines of the garden at Wawel Castle in Kraków.

-I’ve been told that the Polish word for vegetables means “things from Italy” because of the new plants she brought to Poland.
+I’ve been told the Polish word for the vegetable bundles sold in Polish markets for making soup means “things from Italy” because of the new plants she brought to Poland.

 This salad of cucumbers in sour cream is a cool and refreshing side dish.
-Even in their somewhat wilted state (from the salt and vinegar), they still provide some crunch.
+Even in their somewhat wilted state (from the salt and vinegar), the cukes still provide some crunch.

 I ended up making two batches of Mizeria before this post.
 The first vinegar I grabbed from my pantry was a fig balsamic vinegar.
 The color of the balsamic vinegar was so dark that it turned the sour cream brown, not exactly what I was hoping to photograph.

-I have to say that for flavor, I preferred the fig balsamic vinegar.
+I have to say that for flavor, I preferred fig balsamic vinegar even though it would not be a traditional choice.
 It went so nicely with the other tastes and the hint of fig added an interesting note.

-It sounds a little too Mediterranean for a Polish dish, but it does seem to be in keeping with the trend set by Queen Bona Sforza.
-Whatever vinegar you chose, I think you’ll enjoy Mizeria (Polish Cucumber Salad).
+My fig balsamic dressing sounds a little too Mediterranean for a Polish dish, but it does seem to be in keeping with the trend set by Queen Bona Sforza.
+Whatever vinegar you choose, I know you’ll enjoy Mizeria (Polish Cucumber Salad).

 Smacznego!